CQCL/pytket-docs/manual/manual_circuit.rst

     circ

-.. note:: This requires the subcircuit to be defined only over the default registers so that the list of arguments given to :py:meth:`~pytket.circuit.Circuit.add_circuit` can easily be mapped.
+.. note:: This requires the subcircuit to be defined only over the default registers so that the list of arguments given to :py:meth:`Circuit.add_circuit` can easily be mapped.

 Statevectors and Unitaries
 --------------------------